i4policy/policy_pulse_nigeria/README.md

-# National Policy Consultation
+# Archived Policy Consultation Project

+This is an archived project repo supported by i4Policy.
+This is an earlier design approach that has since been heavily re-imagined.
+The code has been maintained in an archival state in case others find it useful, but has been separated from the i4Policy code base to keep that section organized.

-This is the opensource code repository of the digital policy consultation tool that will serve as the backbone for policy consultations across several countries in Africa and beyond.
+This is the opensource code repository of a digital policy consultation tool intended to serve as the backbone for public policy consultations.
 It is a digital policy consultation across a nation as a Rails App with two key elements: (a) a ‘collaborative policy-writing’ tool (b) a Facebook messenger bot.
 The consultation will be live for a specified perod, after which the insight, feedback, and deliberation will be consolidated, integrated, and built into a revised citizen-driven national vision for ICT innovation and entrepreneurship.

 ## Core Tech Stack